mjonuschat/voron-mods/Roller Spool Holder/README.md

 ## License

-This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+This work is licensed under the GNU General Public License v3.0, for more details check the [LICENSE](./LICENSE).